14 min read

 On 11th Dhul Hijjah, proceed to perform the second day of Rami, where you will stone the three pillars.
 Start with Jamarah al-Ula, the small pillar.
 Then move to Jamarah al-Wusta, the middle pillar, and end with Jamarah al-Aqaba.

-Each pillar should be stoned with seven pebbles, accompanied by Takbir, and you must make Dua facing the qibla.
+Each pillar should be stoned with seven pebbles, accompanied by Takbir, and you must make Dua facing the Qibla.
 Make sure to carry extra pebbles with you in case some are lost during the ritual of stoning.

 Once the second Rami is complete, return to your camp in Mina, where you’ll spend the rest of the day worshipping.
 Maximize your time in Mina by engaging in prayer and worship as you await the remaining steps of Hajj.